GraniteWMS/GraniteDocs/docs/utility-api/manual.md

 The details can be found on the TemplateEmail or SimpleEmail requests.

 ## Reporting Service

+`todo` explain that this is a SSRS API, etc.
+`todo` document ssrs installation and setup
 ### Configuration

 Settings for the Reporting Service element of the UtilityAPI are configured in the `SystemSettings` table.
 You can find the insert script for the settings in the GraniteDatabase install folder: